neatau/dto/README.md

 ```

 TypeScript library that provides a foundation for defining and passing DTOs from
-your input layer (e.g. REST controllers, GraphQL resolvers, ...) into your
+your input layer (e.g. REST controllers, GraphQL resolvers, RabbitMQ messages,
-service layer, built on top of Zod.
+...) into your service layer, built on top of [Zod](https://zod.dev).

 Problems solved: